Do you have your 5 Essential Items Of A UPF Winter Wardrobe?

 To layer, you consider the base layer, your middle layer, and then the outer layer.

 The UPF rating of 40 to 50+ fabric will protect your more, with lightweight layers.

 Similar ratings for sunscreen and for sun-protecting fabrics will give you better protection.
 For sunscreen, having a wide spectrum with a 50 protection factor?
 Higher is better.

 With less than UPF 15 for fabric and sunscreen?
 You are getting little protection.

-When thinking about fabrics, your best choices are UPF treated fabrics or tightly woven fabric that you can’t see through when held up to the light.
+When thinking about fabrics, your best choices are UPF-treated fabrics or tightly woven fabrics that you can’t see through when held up to the light.
 For your second-best options, wool and polyester are okay too, if they are woven correctly.

 Ready to shop for your UPF clothing?
 Consider adding these items to your shopping list.